CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%notice note%}}

-Do *not* add VLAN 4094 to the bridge VLAN list; VLAN 4094 for the peer link subinterface cannot also be configured as a bridged VLAN with bridge VIDs under the bridge.
+Do *not* add VLAN 4094 to the bridge VLAN list; VLAN 4094 for the peer link subinterface must not be also configured as a bridged VLAN with bridge VIDs under the bridge.

 {{%/notice%}}